 Approved providers are required to comply with all requirements of the Licence to use DET premises.

-On an as-required basis, provide evidence of current blue cards issued by the Commission for Children and Young People and Child Guardian for all new staff.
+On an as-required basis, provide evidence of current blue cards issued by Blue Card Services for all new staff.

 On an annual basis, provide copies of the following to the school principal: